freeCodeCamp/camperchan/README.md

 | npm (comes bundled with Node) | `6.x`   | Does not have LTS releases, we use the version bundled with Node LTS |
 | git                           | `2.x`   | [Download Git](https://git-scm.com/)                                 |

-If your going to contribute to this project, you'll also need a text-editor.
+If youn are going to contribute to this project, you will also need a text editor.
 You can use _any_ text editor you want, but we recommend using [VSCode](https://code.visualstudio.com/).

-If you don't know what these softwares are, don't worry much.
+If you do not know what these softwares are, do not worry.
 These are essential softwares required to contribute to open source projects.

 ## Running locally

-To test and develop this bot, you have to run it locally.
-To run the bot locally you have to follow the following steps -
+To test and develop this bot you have to run it locally.
+To run the bot locally, follow these steps:

 1. Open the folder of your cloned repo
-2. Create a file in the folder called `.env` and add your [Discord bot token](#creating-a-discord-bot-token) like this:
+2. Create a file in that folder called `.env` and add your [Discord bot token](#creating-a-discord-bot-token) like this:

 ```
 TOKEN=replace-this-with-your-token